CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer

 and $\delta(t_j - t_i)$ is the Kronecker delta function which equals 1 if \(t_j = t_i\) and 0 otherwise, and \(\mathbb{1}(\cdot)\) is an indicator function that returns 1 when its argument is true and 0 otherwise.
 The goal is to maximize \(I_{ps}(w_i, t_i)\), thereby determining the POS type \(t_i\) with the highest relative frequency in the text.

 \textbf{Word Length and Syllabic Words.} The selection of word lengths by authors often reflects their personal style and linguistic preferences \cite{Lewis2016The}.
 To elucidate the characteristic word length profile of a given text, we conduct a comprehensive statistical analysis of word lengths.
 This process is formalized as follows:

 where $len(\cdot)$ is a function that computes the length of each word, and $I_{l}(\cdot)$ is an indicator function that enumerates the frequency of words with specific lengths.
 The top $K_{l}$ word length categories, determined by their frequency, are then selected to represent the predominant word length characteristics of the text.

 To further refine our analysis, we categorize words into monosyllabic and polysyllabic groups.
 We then identify the top $K_{mo}$ and top $K_{po}$ most frequently occurring words within these groups, respectively, to serve as representative syllabic word types.
 This is mathematically represented as:

-where $W_{mo}$ and $W_{po}$ denote the sets of monosyllabic and polysyllabic words, and the $freq(\cdot)$ function is used to count the frequency of each word within these sets.
+where $W_{mo}$ and $W_{po}$ denote the sets of monosyllabic and polysyllabic words, respectively, and the $freq(\cdot)$ is a function that computes the occurrence frequency of each word within these sets.
 By examining these distributions, we infer the author's stylistic inclinations toward the use of monosyllabic and polysyllabic words.

-\textbf{Modal Particles and idioms.} For the statistics of modal particles and idioms provides insights into the linguistic style and expressive tendencies of the text.
-Utilizing established modal particle\footnote{https://baike.baidu.com/} and idiom library\footnote{https://github.com/crazywhalecc/idiom-database} for regular matching, thereby extracting the top several modal particles and idioms.
+\textbf{Modal Particles and idioms.} The analysis of modal particles and idioms provides insights into the linguistic style and expressive tendencies of the text.
+Utilizing established modal particle\footnote{https://baike.baidu.com/} and idiom databases\footnote{https://github.com/crazywhalecc/idiom-database}, we perform regular expression matching to extract the most frequently occurring modal particles and idioms.
 This method enables us to identify representative modal particles and idioms that characterize the text.
 The primary modal particles and idioms are formalized as follows: